Anthony Grey: Personal life and death

 In 1970, Grey married Shirley McGuinn (16 December 1932 – 24 November 1995), his girlfriend at the time of his imprisonment in China.
+They married in a private ceremony in St Ouen, Jersey, where Grey had gone to recuperate after his release, describing the island as "a paradisal setting" and "the cradle of my rebirth from newsman to an intermittent writer of fiction."
 They had two daughters, and divorced in 1992.
 From 1969 to 1973, the Greys lived in Jersey, and subsequently in London, West Sussex and Norwich.
-He died from complications of Parkinson's disease in Norwich, on 11 October 2025, at the age of 87.